-The Tennant Creek Copper-Gold Field is located within the central Tennant Creek Block where the oldest rocks are the Proterozoic metasedimentary rocks of the Warramunga Formation.
+The Barkly Project is located at the eastern end of the Tennant Creek Copper-Gold Field within the Central Tennant Creek Block, where the oldest rocks are the Proterozoic metasedimentary rocks of the Warramunga Formation.
 The Warramunga Formation hosts the major iron oxide-copper- gold deposits (IOCG) and historically Tennant Creek IOCG-style mineralised systems have produced extremely high grades and supported highly profitable mines (Figure 4).

 The copper-gold mineralisation at the Bluebird Prospect is hosted by an east west striking, steeply south dipping, ironstone body.
-The ironstone body is interpreted to be controlled by a major east-west structure associated with a regional scale gravity anomaly and a discrete magnetic feature.
+The ironstone body is interpreted to be controlled by a major east-west structure associated with a regional scale gravity anomaly and a discrete magnetic feature (Figure 2).